 Using your computer or smartphone has probably become the most natural thing you do, but that does not mean you know everything there is to know about your device.
 Many of the usual tasks you perform may have an easier way of performing them.
 Here are three nifty tricks you should try:

-Scrolling on your web browser
+Scrolling on your web browser on Computers

 When browsing on any web browser, scrolling using the mouse is easy, but that’s not the only way to scroll.
 A simpler, more effective way to scroll, particularly if you are using a laptop, is to press the space bar to scroll down, or press shift and the space bar to scroll up.
 This is a great way to put a lot less strain on your mouse scroll wheel and it eliminates the need for the scroll bar if you’re using a laptop touchpad.